stastnypremysl/Chatovatko/README.md

 These commands will be always executed offline and it is necessary to pull/push to keep everything up-to-date.

 ##### Lists
-To list all users, please enter
+To list all saved users, please enter

     ls users